tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 A client would send the same request as above for the PvD assocated with an HTTP CONNECT proxy on "proxy.example.org:8080".
-Note that the client will not make a request for the PvD  to port 8080, but to port 443.
+Note that the client will not make the GET request for the PvD to port 8080, but to port 443.

 Note that all proxies that are co-located on the same host share the same PvD